dangquii/supply-chain-performance-analysis/README.md

 Loaded clean data into SQLite database and executed structured queries to answer each business question.
 Key queries covered late delivery rate by shipping mode, revenue and profit by market, and delivery gap patterns by shipping mode and scheduled days.

 ### Phase 4 — Exploratory Data Analysis
 Conducted univariate and bivariate analysis across all key variables.
-Identified the counterintuitive finding that First Class — the premium shipping option — carries the highest late delivery rate due to unrealistic scheduling windows.
+Identified the counterintuitive finding that First Class, the premium shipping option, carries the highest late delivery rate due to unrealistic scheduling windows.
 Confirmed that late delivery patterns are systemic rather than regional through market-level analysis.

 ### Phase 5 — Predictive Modelling
 Trained and compared two classification models to predict late delivery risk: